mgbpm/biofx-workflows/steps/GDHIngestAndFilter.md

 ## Output Parameters
 * String ingest_and_filter_execution_id - the execution identifier for the ingest and filter run
+* String ingest_and_filter_durable_key - the durable key for the ingest and filter run
 * File matching_variants - a JSON file containing the variants matching the specified filter

 # GDHOutputParserTask